mozilla/rhino/README.md

 Rhino 1.7.15 and before were primarily used in a single JAR called "rhino.jar".

 Newer releases now organize the code using Java modules.
-There are four primary modules:
+There are four primary modules and one auxiliary module for Kotlin developers:

 * **rhino**: The primary codebase necessary and sufficient to run JavaScript code.
 Required by everything that uses Rhino.
 In releases *after* 1.7.15, this module does not contain the "tools" or the XML implementation.
 * **rhino-tools**: Contains the shell, debugger, and the "Global" object, which many tests and other Rhino-based tools use.
 Note that adding Global gives Rhino the ability to print to stdout, open files, and do other things that may be considered dangerous in a sensitive environment, so it only makes sense to include if you will use it.
 * **rhino-xml**: Adds the implementation of the E4X XML standard.
 Only required if you are using that.
 * **rhino-engine**: Adds the Rhino implementation of the standard Java *ScriptEngine* interface.
 Some projects use this to be able to switch between script execution engines, but for anything even moderately complex it is almost always easier and always more flexible to use Rhino's API directly.
 * **rhino-all**: This creates an "all-in-one" JAR that includes *rhino-runtime*, *rhino-tools*, and *rhino-xml*.
 This is what's used if you want to run Rhino using "java jar".

+* **rhino-kotlin**: Enhanced support for code written in Kotlin, [see the details.](./rhino-kotlin/README.md)

 The release contains the following other modules, which are used while building and testing but which are not published to Maven Central: